lsyres/Routing.jl/ESPPRC.md

 This problem seeks to find an elementary path (without cycles) to minimize the total costs considering two resources: load and time.
 The total load must be less than or equals to the vehicle capacity, and the arrival time in each node must be no later than the latest arrival time.
 If the vehicle arrives earlier than the earliest arrival time, then the vehicle should wait.

-While ESPPRC is used mostly in the VRP context, it is also useful in some other applications; for example, for finding the most risky path with a travel time threshold, as in [A. Bogyrbayeva*, C. Kwon.
-Pessimistic Evasive Flow Capturing Problems.
-European Journal of Operational Research, to appear.](https://www.chkwon.net/papers/bogyrbayeva_pessimistic.pdf)
+While ESPPRC is used mostly in the VRP context, it is also useful in some other applications; for example, for finding the most risky path with a travel time threshold, as in [Bogyrbayeva and Kwon (2021)](https://doi.org/10.1016/j.ejor.2020.12.001).

 ### ESPPRC Input